-Buy High Quality Atkore International, A Growing Business At 6.5 Times Fully Taxed Free Cash Flow (NYSE:ATKR)
+Buy High-Quality Atkore International, A Growing Business At 6.5 Times Fully Taxed Free Cash Flow (NYSE:ATKR)

 A: It's something that since we went public 4 years ago a lot of shareholders still haven't gotten...

-So what the Street is missing is that the steadily increasing earnings at Atkore are not the result of a string of good luck on commodity prices, and that they are not especially vulnerable to cyclical downturns.
+So, what the Street is missing is that the steadily increasing earnings at Atkore are not the result of a string of good luck on commodity prices, and that they are not especially vulnerable to cyclical downturns.
 That would have been true for the legacy business under Tyco management, but Atkore today is a substantially better business.

 Is China a threat?

 The short answer is no. The products - think of PVC piping - are extremely bulky and cannot be shipped long distances cost effectively.
-Basically a manufacturer would be paying to ship air.
+Basically, a manufacturer would be paying to ship air.
 Here's a comment from CEO Bill Waltz at the recent RBC conference on this point:

 "Of my dozen concerns, it's not one"